 “The voice in my head?” he asked.

-“Kind of, but it’s a voice even beyond that,” I explained.
-“It’s your spiritual voice, something you’ll recognise more, the more times you go quietly.”
+“Kind of, but it’s a voice beyond that,” I explained.
+“It’s your spiritual voice, something you’ll recognise more, the more times you go quiet.”

 “Is my spiritual voice my self-conscious?” he queried.

 “Where did you hear that word from?”
-I asked, surprised.
+I asked.